History of urban centres in the Low Countries: Southern development

 The principal urban centre in the County of Flanders was focused on the cities of Bruges, Ghent and Ypres.
 The textile industry flourished in this area, processing wool from England, and provided the region with enormous wealth, as well as attracting various other trades.
 The area was notorious for its civil uprisings.
 When the king of France added the county to his crown lands in 1297, this sparked a popular revolt culminating in the defeat of the French chivalric army by lowborn urban militias at the Battle of the Golden Spurs.

 By 1500 these cities had lost their leading position within the Low Countries to Antwerp, although they continued to play a less important role.

 Eastern development

 In the East of the Low Countries, a number of towns aligned themselves with the Hanseatic cities that controlled the trade in and around the Baltic Sea.
 This resulted in a sudden economic boom for these cities, principally Zutphen, Kampen, Deventer, Elburg, Doesburg, Zwolle and their immediate surroundings.
-The boom was relatively shortlived, as merchants from Holland, Flanders and England merchants were ultimately successful at breaking into the Baltic trade themselves, ending the Hanseatic monopoly which had earned its members their wealth.
+The boom was relatively short-lived, as merchants from Holland, Flanders and England were ultimately successful at breaking into the Baltic trade themselves, ending the Hanseatic monopoly which had earned its members their wealth.
 Because of the comparatively short time of economic prosperity, these cities are notably smaller than for example the Flemish cities, and after Holland rose to economic supremacy around 1600, they found themselves in the hinterland of the Dutch economy.